- Annual Report (login)

 - Contact Us

-The electronic version of Red Form is now available for use.
+Clemson uses an electronic web-based course evaluation system.
 Instructors may create and activate evaluations for use by students.
 Only those evaluations activated by instructors will be visible to students, so students should contact their instructors to learn when evaluation forms will be available.
-If you have any difficulty accessing the application, please contact ITHELP@clemson.edu or Wickes Westcott via email or phone, 864-656-0585.
+If you have any difficulty accessing the application, please contact the Office of Institutional Research.

-See a direct link to the instructor interface for the evaluations here.
-Faculty can access the course evaluation system in MyCLE by clicking on their Employees tab.
-There will be a module labeled Student Assessment of Instructors.
+Click here for a direct link to the instructor interface for the evaluations.
+Faculty can also access the course evaluation system in Canvas in the Resources Section.